Ada-Developers-Academy/core-unit-2/api-7-refactoring/refactor-validate-book.md

 Taking this line-by-line, we can see that we have an `AssertionError` around the `message` returned.
 The test was expecting `{'message': 'book 3 not found'}`, but it got a response with different capitalization: `{'message': 'Book 3 not found'}`.
 Our change `cls.__name__` gives us the exact name of our class, which is capitalized, so the string is different from what our tests expect!

-We could change our `validate_book` code to lowercase the result of `cls.__name__` so our tests pass again, but in this case we're going to choose to update our tests and keep the new capitalization.
+We could change our `validate_book` code to lowercase the result of `cls.__name__` so our tests pass again, but in this case we're going to choose to update our tests and keep the new capitalization; either choice is valid for `hello_books`.
+In the industry, and generally when working with other people, we would consult with folks who are invested in the project before changing user-facing messages.
 Once we've gone through and updated the expected messages for our failing tests, we should see everything passing again.

 ### Final Touches: Update Function and Variable Names